 - Abuse or neglect of the child — this could mean that the child's core needs like meals, safety, bathing and supervision are not being met

 - Loss of job or income

 How to start a custody change

 To start a custody change, you have to file a motion in court.
 Go to the “Motion for custody change” page to find the forms you need.
 Explain your proposed changes and why they meet the requirements above.
 File them in the court where the original order was made.
-In the case of divorced parents this is typically the domestic relations court and in the case of parents that were never married this is typically the juvenile court.
+In the case of divorced parents, this is typically the domestic relations court, and in the case of parents who were never married, this is typically the juvenile court.